J-Ramalho/industRial/docs/6_models.md

 <img src="6_models_files/figure-html/fig-ebikerestimeseries-1.png" width="100%" />

 Before drawing conclusions on the significance of the input variables it is important to assess the validity of the model.
 The anova assumptions are similar to the t.test assumptions discussed before.
 In fact the anova can be considered extension of the t.test to factors with more than 2 levels.
-These assumptions are the common ones commining from statistical inference principles and the central limit theorem: independent and random samples, normality of the distributions, equality of variances.
+These assumptions are the common ones coming from statistical inference principles and the central limit theorem: independent and random samples, normality of the distributions, equality of variances.
 These assumptions could be checked in each variable group but this would be very time consuming and not fully robust.
-A better way is to analyse the model residuals which are the deviations of each datapoint from the linear regression line.
+A better way is to analyze the model residuals which are the deviations of each datapoint from the linear regression line.

 A first verification consists in confirming that the residuals have no patterns.
 This confirms that the sampling has been done randomly and there are none of the typical bias consisting in groups of values clustered from one operator the other or from one day to the other.
 This can be achieved with a residuals timeseries.
 If patterns emerge then there may be correlation in the residuals.

 For this plot we need to ensure that the order of plotting in the x axis corresponds exactly to the original data collection order.
-In this case the lab supervisor confirms that no specific pattern emerges from the current plot and the design presents itself well randomised.
+In this case the lab supervisor confirms that no specific pattern emerges from the current plot and the design presents itself well randomized.

 ### Autocorrelation test {#autocorrelation}